Principal Investigator: Frank G. Hillary, Ph.D.

 Neuropsychology Program at Rhode Island Hospital in Providence, RI.
 For her Master's, Rachel used graph theory and functional MRI to examine changes in network dynamics during recovery from moderate to severe traumatic brain injury.

-Einat Brenner is currently a third year graduate student in Dr. Frank Hillary's lab.
+Einat Brenner is currently a fourth year graduate student in Dr. Frank Hillary's lab.
 She earned her B.S. in Cognitive Neuroscience from Brown University in Providence, RI in 2015.
 During her undergraduate years, she spent 3 years working as a research assistant in the Advanced Baby Imaging lab and one year working in the Memory and Aging Program at Butler Hospital in Providence, RI.
 Einat is currently interested in longitudinal changes in resting connectivity in TBI and MCI.
 For her Master's, Einat examined dynamic resting-state connectivity changes in individuals with MCI and healthy older adults.
-Her current project involves examining changes in resting state connectivity following behavioral intervention in patients with mild cognitive impairment.
+Another project involves examining changes in resting state connectivity following behavioral intervention in patients with mild cognitive impairment.
+Her dissertation will investigate the relationship between connectivity, cognitive reserve, and behavior in individuals with TBI and MCI.

 Undergraduate Research Assistants